 Many chefs are increasingly reaching for knives with ceramic blades.
-These knives are often brightly-colored, adding some fun to your kitchen tasks.
+These knives are often brightly colored, adding some fun to your kitchen tasks.
 Their blades tend to be sharper than metal blades and require less frequent sharpening.
 Ceramic knives are lightweight, and since they contain no metal, they don’t rust.

 The lack of metal can be a downside, too.
 It’s not uncommon for ceramic knife blades to break, unlike those made with steel.
 If you drop a ceramic knife on a hard kitchen floor, it can shatter like a ceramic bowl.
-You must also choose your cutting boards carefully, since marble, granite and glass cutting boards can damage ceramic blades.
-You’ll need to use only plastic or wooden boards, and never use a ceramic blade to cut through hard vegetables, frozen food items or bones.
+You must also choose your cutting boards carefully since marble, granite, and glass cutting boards can damage ceramic blades.
+You’ll need to use only plastic or wooden boards, and never use a ceramic blade to cut through hard vegetables, frozen food items, or bones.
 If you find these restrictions too limiting, it may be best to stick with metal blades.

 Serrated utility knife blades vary from 4 to 7 inches in length.
 Knives in the middle of the range — 5 to 6 inches — are often the most practical.
 Short blades don’t give much more leverage than paring knives and may not effectively cut larger fruits and vegetables.
 Longer blades may stick out from the food you’re cutting, increasing the risk of injury.

 In the past, most high-end knife handles were made from wood.
-A handful still feature wooden handles, but they have drawbacks.
+A handful of them still feature wooden handles, but they have drawbacks.
 Wood is an organic, porous material, so putting it in the dishwasher is unthinkable.
 Wood handles can absorb water even with normal washing, which sometimes leads to bacteria growth and food contamination.

 More recently, manufacturers have started using rubber, plastic, and other synthetic materials to make knife handles.
 These handles are dishwasher safe — technically speaking — and don’t have openings to soak up water or harbor bacteria.
 Many are coated with materials that give you a better grip.